 Events satisfying either of these two definitions will map to NZ specific DRG A39W.

-In WIESNZ21 a new co-payment was added for Waitemata DHB, see section 4.4.15 Co-payment for Pelvic Evisceration (PE) Surgery.
+In WIESNZ21 a new co-payment was added for Waitemata DHB and this remains the same for WIESNZ22, see section 4.4.15 Co-payment for Pelvic Evisceration (PE) Surgery.

 B02W Stroke Clot Retrieval